BloQBench: A Blockchain Benchmarking Framework for Quantum Supremacy

 Tests validated essential behaviors, including awarding the bounty to the solver and setting the solved flag upon correct solution submission, prohibiting further bounty funding or solution attempts after the bounty has been solved, and ensuring no state changes occur when incorrect solutions are provided~\cite{bountyContractTests}.
-The commit-reveal scheme was also rigorously tested to ensure that users can retrieve or replace their commits, early reveal attempts before the required one-day waiting period are prevented, and new commits after the contract has been solved are disallowed.
+Commit-reveal tests confirmed users can retrieve or replace their commits, early reveal attempts before the required one-day waiting period are prevented, and new commits after the contract has been solved are disallowed.

 The prime-factoring bounty contract was designed to function independently of the method used to generate products of primes~\cite{primeFatoringBounty}.
 This contract, being a subcontract to the general bounty contract, implements the solution verification process while serving as a superclass for lock generation implementations, including the RSA-UFO generation contract.
 Testing confirmed that solutions were only accepted when all provided factors for a given puzzle were prime~\cite{primeFactoringTests,millerRabinSolTests}, using the Miller-Rabin primality test~\cite{millerRabin,millerRabinSol}, and their product matched the lock value.